This page includes both the Constitution and Bylaws on a single page for easy reference.

 ARTICLE III — Executive Committee

-1. The Executive Committee shall meet at least quarterly and each newly elected Executive Committee shall determine the times and places of their quarterly meetings and announce them to the Convention in which they are elected; and by call of the Chair, or by the written request of one-third (1/3) or more of the committee.
+1. The Executive Committee shall meet at least quarterly and the chair shall determine the times and places of their quarterly meetings and announce them three weeks prior to the meeting.

 3. Except as otherwise provided in the Constitution and By-laws a majority vote of those present at a meeting shall rule.